Research Visa Sponsorship Jobs in Georgia

 Which visa types are most common for research roles in Georgia?

-H-1B is the most common visa for research positions at Georgia's private employers and research hospitals.
-J-1 is widely used for postdoctoral researchers and visiting scientists, particularly at Emory and Georgia Tech.
-O-1 applies to researchers with exceptional publication records or awards.
+H-1B visa is the most common visa for research positions at Georgia's private employers and research hospitals.
+J-1 visa is widely used for postdoctoral researchers and visiting scientists, particularly at Emory and Georgia Tech.
+O-1 visa applies to researchers with exceptional publication records or awards.
 University-affiliated roles often support J-1 exchange visitor status through institutional sponsorship programs, which operate outside the H-1B cap.

 Which cities in Georgia have the most research sponsorship jobs?